 In the event of prolonged power failures it is recommended that the part of the heating system located outdoors is drained.
-Your installer has installed a shut off and drain valve to facilitate this.
-Call and ask your installer if you are unsure
+Your installer has fitted a shutoff and a drain valve to facilitate this.
+Ask you installer if you are unsure.